April 28, 2022

 Ultimately, the day’s events highlighted that this is a unique and critical window of opportunity for change in the way we structure our transit systems, building on the impacts of the COVID-19 pandemic and the momentum behind cities’ efforts to expand public space, walking, and cycling.
 There was a strong consensus amongst the days’ participants on the urgency to act now and invest in cycling infrastructure to combat climate change and transform our cities for the better — and that there is no time left for delays.

-View Streetfilms’ coverage of the ride event, and a summary video produced by ITDP below.
+View Streetfilms’ coverage of the event and a summary video produced by ITDP below.